letsencrypt/website/TRANSLATION.md

 Someone from Let's Encrypt will add the language to Crowdin so you can start translating on https://crowdin.com/project/lets-encrypt-website

-When enought pages are translated, someone from Let's Encrypt will create the first pull request:
+When enough pages are translated, someone from Let's Encrypt will create the first pull request:

 ### First pull-request